rachlin/biolink/doc/process.md

 #### Plotting EI vs Score

-Need to revisit this.

-Score is ambiguous until now - "The score ranges from 0 to 1 and is computed according to the formula described in ‘Methods’ section.
+Score has seemed relatively ambiguous until now - "The score ranges from 0 to 1 and is computed according to the formula described in ‘Methods’ section.
 The DisGeNET score allows obtaining a ranking of GDAs and a straightforward classification of curated vs predicted vs literature-based associations since it stratifies the associations based on their level of evidence."

 Evidence Index is calculated only using associations appearing in sources BeFree and PsyGeNET - "The "Evidence index" (EI) indicates the existence of contradictory results in publications supporting the gene/variant-disease associations.
 This index is computed for the sources BeFree and PsyGeNET, by identifying the publications reporting a negative finding on a particular VDA or GDA.
 Note that only in the case of PsyGeNET, the information used to compute the EI has been validated by experts. "